-Some medical schools have a mandatory intercalation year as part of their MB BS programme, but not all – students at Hull York Medical School for example can opt to intercalate onto an undergraduate programme after their second year, or onto a postgraduate programme after their third year.
+Some medical schools have a mandatory intercalation year as part of their Medicine programme, but not all – students at Hull York Medical School for example can opt to intercalate onto an undergraduate programme after their second year, or onto a postgraduate programme after their third year.

 Intercalation is a big commitment – both financially and personally – so it’s a really good idea to read up as much as possible about it, research courses, and speak to academics as well as students who have intercalated.